misterrodger/Lean-DSA/README.md

 A collection of standard data structures and algorithms in lean Javascript.

 This is not production-grade code.
-The idea is to expose the underlying logic in a reasonably clearly way.
+The idea is to expose the underlying logic in a reasonably clear way.